yufeizhao/yufeizhao.github.io/pm/index.md

 ## Lectures

-[Notes](https://www.dropbox.com/sh/vkexrfecjdgej9j/AADxKV1NEiQuTDhuXVqdJm7ra?dl=0) taken by Andrew Lin, a student in the class (These note have not been verified or edited by the professor)
+[Lecture notes](pmnotes.pdf) taken by Andrew Lin, a student in the class.
+These note have not been completed verified by the professor so please use at your own risk.

 - **2/5** Introduction to the probabilistic method.
 Ramsey number lower bounds (union bound, alternation, Lovász Loval Lemma).
 Sperner's theorem
 - **2/7** Bollobás's two families theorem.
 Erdős–Ko–Rado theorem.
 2-colorable hypergraphs (property B).
 Linearity of expectations: sum-free sets.